mgckind/easyaccess/README.md

 - It can be imported as module
 - Can run command directly from command line
 - Load sql query from file and/or from editor

-## To do

-- load tables from fits file and hdf5 files
-- command for self upgrade

 ## Basic use